-With solo travel becoming an increasingly popular option, it’s helpful to know you can enjoy even a place as bustling and bright as the City of Angels – all on your own.
+With solo travel becoming increasingly popular, it’s nice to know you can enjoy a place as bustling and bright as the City of Angels – all on your own, writes Olivia Mackinnon.

 I touch down at Los Angeles’ LAX airport on the first flight in on a Sunday morning.
 Having never travelled solo before – as in, without a friend waiting on the other side – I am relieved to recall that there will at least be a driver picking me up on the other side.
 Phew, someone forced to converse with me.